clijockey/clijockey-bot/README.md

+# Spark Bot for automating things

+Adapted from https://github.com/ObjectIsAdvantag/sparkbot-starterkit, I will update the documentation shortly but just wanted to get things going

-# Yet Another Unofficial StarterKit to create Cisco Spark bots in NodeJS
+## Yet Another Unofficial StarterKit to create Cisco Spark bots in NodeJS

 A minimal NodeJS Starter Kit to create your own [Spark](https://ciscospark.com/) bot, with few dependencies and goal to keep them at a minimum (Express that's it).
 Started after [@CiscoDevNet SmartCity Paris](https://twitter.com/hashtag/devnethackathon) and @TADHack London hackathons, to bootstrap dev teams in minutes.

 New to Cisco Spark ?